greggersaurus/OpenSteamController/ReverseEngineering/README.md

             * TODO: Think of how to do this better? chip specified as command line arg?
     * Disassembly
         * TODO
-* Incentive of gaining more experience with gdb
-    * Using gdb installed by LPCXpresso IDE (On OSX: /Applications/lpcxpresso_8.2.2_650/lpcxpresso/tools/bin/arm-none-eabi-gdb)
+* Using gdb installed by LPCXpresso IDE (On OSX: /Applications/lpcxpresso_8.2.2_650/lpcxpresso/tools/bin/arm-none-eabi-gdb) to connect to simulator

-### Setup:
+### Simulation Steps

 #### Launch Simulator